Aldori15/azerothcore-eluna-accountwide/README.md

 # ![logo](https://raw.githubusercontent.com/azerothcore/azerothcore.github.io/master/images/logo-github.png) AzerothCore

-# Accountwide Systems
+# Accountwide Systems Using Eluna

 ### Description

-	Since I mainly use a repack instead of compiling with C++, here is my implementation approach to things Accountwide.
+	Since I mainly use a repack instead of compiling with C++, here is my implementation approach to things Accountwide with Eluna.
+You will need Eluna set up on your server for these scripts to work.

 	Here are the Accountwide Lua Scripts that are included in this project:
 	- Achievements